 What Is Sonata?

 Despite being a Schedule IV narcotic and described as “low risk for addiction,” Sonata is only meant as a short-term medication.
 Meaning, it is typically prescribed for less than 10 days.
-However, people have developed addictions even when taken as prescribed by their doctor.
+However, people have developed dependences and addictions even when taken as prescribed by their doctor.

 Help is out there